 notice to quit, if it is legally required, and other necessary papers.77 If the landlord fails to file the necessary papers by the entry date, you should ask a judge to dismiss the case.

 answer dateis the date you must deliver to the court and your landlord (or the landlord's lawyer, if they have one) a document called an answer.78 The answer is the written document you use to tell the court your side of the story.
-The answer date is three days before the first court event.
+The answer date is three business days before the first court event.
 You can use The Answer (Booklet 3).
 Before filling it out, read Filing Your Answer.
 If you missed your Answer date, file a Motion to Allow Late Answer with the court as soon as you can.

 First court event date